Generalized Finite-time Optimal Control Framework in Stochastic Thermodynamics: Introduction

-represented here in the `full' control description using the transition mobility $D_\gamma$ and transition affinity $A_\gamma$. \Cref{eq:transition_probability_measure,eq:lagrangian_full_contol_description} are key results of Refs. \cite{atm_2024_var_epr,atm_2025_var_epr_derivation}, and formulate a variational principle for discrete-state processes.
-In particular, the analytical solution for the dynamics of discrete-state processes is obtained by analytically/numerically solving the variational problem for $\mathcal{L}^*[\{ A_{\gamma}, D_{\gamma} \}]$, namely, the `Minimum action principle' (MinAP).
-We will exploit the MinAP framework to formulate and solve the GFTOC problem.
+represented here in the `full' control description using the transition mobility $D_\gamma$ and the transition affinity $A_\gamma$. \Cref{eq:transition_probability_measure,eq:lagrangian_full_contol_description} are key results of Refs.~\cite{atm_2024_var_epr, atm_2025_var_epr_derivation} and formulate a variational principle for discrete-state processes.
+In particular, the analytical solution for the dynamics of discrete-state processes is obtained by analytically or numerically solving the variational problem for $\mathcal{L}^*[\{A_{\gamma}, D_{\gamma}\}]$, namely the `minimum action principle' (MinAP). { Since the definition of $A_\gamma$ explicitly requires the `forward' and `backward' transitions, the transition probability measure in \cref{eq:transition_probability_measure} is defined with respect to the conjugate dynamics that is `microscopically time-reversed' relative to the original dynamics \cite{atm_2025_var_epr_derivation}; therefore, the total mean EPR appears in \cref{eq:transition_probability_measure}.
+The path integral formulation of MinAP allows for the study of the stochastic optimal control problem \cite{Kappen_2005_prl, Kappen_2005_jstat}; however, by relying on the convergence of \cref{eq:transition_probability_measure} towards the most-likelyhood path of the path integral, we ignore the variance (stochasticity) associated with the EPR \cite{Kappen_2005_prl, Kappen_2005_jstat}, thereby focusing on the optimization of the mean EPR. } We exploit the MinAP framework to formulate and solve the generalized finite--time optimal control problem (GFTOC), see \cref{table:enrgertic_decomposition_EPR}.